oyanzhi/tp/docs/UserGuide.md

 Unarchives the specified client in FinHub.

-Format: `unarchive INDEX`
+Format: `unarchive CLIENT_INDEX`

-* Unarchives the client at the specified `INDEX`
+* Unarchives the client at the specified `CLIENT_INDEX`
-* The index refers to the index number shown in the archived client list.
+* The client index refers to the index number shown in the archived client list.
-* The indices **must be positive integers** 1, 2, 3, …​
+* The client index **must be positive integers** 1, 2, 3, …​
 * Only one client can be unarchived at a time.

 Examples: